by Brian de Lore

 Entain arrived 15 months ago to save New Zealand racing.
 And it has saved it; stakes went up 25 percent.
 Had they not partnered with TAB NZ at that time, stakes would have undergone a 20 percent reduction – a differential of 47 percent on what we race for this season.

-West Coast after winning his third consecutive Grand National at Riccarton
+West Coast led in by part-owner Henry Williamson after winning his third Grand National

 The stakes are available to grow jumping racing in the winter months, and this past winter’s exciting racing has come in hurdle and steeplechase events, not the flat horses.
 The two star horses of the winter, The Cossack, winner of the Waikato and Wellington Steeplechases at his past two starts, and West Coast, winner of the Koral and Grand National Steeplechases at his past two